Submit an Article

 Similar articles

-Potentiometric titration of sodium sulfide and xanthate in dilute solutions in their joint presence
+Potentiometric titration of sodium sulfide and xanthate in diluted solutions when both are present

 1941 G. A. Osolodkov